asfadmin/apt-insar/doc/UserGuide.md

 ## Background

 The Alaska Satellite Facility (ASF) has developed an advanced product toolbox (APT) capable of conducting Interferometric SAR Processing (InSAR) leveraging the ISCE Processor named apt-insar.
-The toolbox provides automated fetching of data from ASF's datapool (https://search.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles NASA's Jet Propulsion Laboritory (JPL) ISCE processor to produce interferogram products from start to finish.
+The toolbox provides automated fetching of data from ASF's datapool (https://search.asf.alaska.edu), Digital Elevation Map (DEM) selection and stitching, and bundles NASA's Jet Propulsion Laboratory (JPL) ISCE processor to produce interferogram products from start to finish.
 This allows users to begin with a pair of granule names and in one command produce an analysis ready interferogram.

 Interferograms measure millimeter-scale changes in deformation over spans of days to years.
 Applications include:
 * Measuring tectonic deformation due to earthquakes